Juho-Ye/cs416-Narrative_Visualization/README.md

 # cs416-Narrative_Visualization

 This repository contained index.html, Essay.pdf, and GDP.csv.
+index.html have the corresponding Javascript code and CSS embedded.
-Users could open index.html via browser for previewing the Narrative Data Visualization
+Users could open and download index.html via browser for previewing the Narrative Data Visualization.